 Speak slowly and use pauses

-When a good storyteller speaks slowly, it allows the other person in the conversation a chance to process what they’re hearing.
+When a storyteller speaks slowly, it allows the other person in the conversation a chance to process what they’re hearing.
 It also prevents them from feeling overwhelmed or confused by your story.
 You want them to be able to take in all of your information!

-To be a good storyteller in conversation be sure to use pauses periodically during your story – this will give others time to reflect on what you’ve said and think about what they want to say next.
+To be a better storyteller in conversation be sure to use pauses periodically during your story – this will give others time to reflect on what you’ve said and think about what they want to say next.

 Keep it short – don’t ramble on about insignificant details